AnuragSahu/WareSynth/README.md

  </p>

 ## How to cite
-If you find this work useful, please use the following BibTeX entry for citing us
+If you find this work useful, please use the following BibTeX entry for citing us <br>
 ```
 @article{nigam2021racklay,
   title={RackLay: Multi-Layer Layout Estimation for Warehouse Racks},